Disney World is full of little kids and boring rides, right?

 By the time you are done with Mission: SPACE, you’ll be PUMPED for the rest of your thrill seeking day at Disney World.

-Animal Kingdom thrill rides
+After Epcot, check out the Animal Kingdom thrill rides

 After getting revved up at Epcot, head over to Animal Kingdom and make a beeline for Pandora – The World of Avatar to check out Avatar Flight of Passage.